zedlopez/ifm/Writing with Inform.md

 rather than "The water are hardly portable."

 Finally, we can override these settings, if they still come out not as we intend, by explicitly changing the either/or properties "singular-named" (vs "plural-named") and "proper-named" (vs "improper-named").

-If we are being perfectionists, we might even want to declare that something is "ambiguously plural": for example,
+If we are being perfectionists, we might even want to declare that something is "ambiguously plural".
+What is ambiguous for such items is not whether their full names are singular or plural, but whether shortened versions of their names as typed by the player might be.
+For example:

 ``` inform7
 On the silver salver is a ring of keys.
 The ring of keys is ambiguously plural.
 ```

-This warns Inform that the player could refer to the object in either a singular (``TAKE RING``) or plural (``TAKE KEYS``) way.
+Now, there is only one ring of keys here, so this is a singular-named item.
+But Inform allows something with a multi-word name like this to be referred to in a variety of abbreviated ways: for example, ``TAKE RING`` and ``TAKE KEYS`` have the same effect.
+Marking this item "ambiguously plural" warns Inform that its name could be abbreviated to either a plural noun (here, ``KEYS``) or a singular one (``RING``).
+That enables Inform to allow subsequent commands to refer to this item as either ``IT`` or ``THEM``.
+This difference in behaviour is a very small one and only affects command parsing, but we were after all being perfectionists.

 ## Carrying capacity